"*" indicates required fields

 Sara Bazoobandi

-Sara Bazoobandi is a non-resident fellow at the Arab Gulf States Institute.
-She is the Marie Curie fellow at the German Institute of Global and Area Studies working on Iran’s economic diversification and economic resilience strategies.
-Additionally, Bazoobandi is the managing director of Middle East Risk Consulting, a boutique consultancy firm providing risk management and business intelligence for global clients.
-Prior to this, she was a senior lecturer in international political economy at Regent’s University London.
-She was also a visiting scholar at the Middle East Institute of the National University of Singapore.
-Bazoobandi has served as an economic analyst for various international corporate organizations, policy advisory institutions, and think tanks, including Nomura International, Roubini Global Economics, and Fundación para las Relaciones Internacionales y el Diálogo Exterior.
+Sara Bazoobandi is a visiting scholar at the Arab Gulf States Institute.
+She is also a non-resident researcher at the Institute for Security Policy at Kiel University and the Italian Institute for International Political Studies in Milan.
+She was previously a Marie Curie fellow at the German Institute for Global and Area Studies, a senior lecturer in international political economy at Regent’s University London, and a visiting scholar at the Middle East Institute at the National University of Singapore.
+Bazoobandi has served as an economic analyst for various international corporate organizations, policy advisory institutions, and think tanks, including Nomura International.

 Bazoobandi has contributed to various global and regional Track II initiatives and research projects on political, economic, and social affairs of the Middle East and North Africa.
-She was an associate fellow at the MENA program of the Royal Institute of International Affairs, Chatham House, from 2013-16, and was appointed a member of the Global Agenda Council of the World Economic Forum on the Middle East and North Africa for 2014-2016.
-She has been a fellow at Higher Education Academy in the United Kingdom since 2015.
+She was an associate fellow at the MENA program of the Royal Institute of International Affairs, Chatham House (2013-16), and a member of the Global Agenda Council of the World Economic Forum on the Middle East and North Africa (2014-16).

-Bazoobandi holds a PhD in Arab and Islamic studies from Exeter University and an MSc in economic development in emerging markets from the University of Reading.
-She received the Anthony Parsons Scholarship in 2009 from Exeter University.
-Bazoobandi speaks Persian, English, and Arabic.
+She holds a PhD in Arab and Islamic studies from the University of Exeter and an MSc in economic development in emerging markets from the University of Reading.
+Bazoobandi speaks Persian, English, German, and Arabic.

 Analysis